Yuli Gurriel Player Props: Marlins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.53 team ERA that ranks 22nd among all league pitching staffs.
+- The Tigers' 4.49 team ERA ranks 20th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.